-A student may choose to withdraw from any course(s) in any given semester or term if the number of withdrawals in the particular semester or term does not exceed three (3), and if the number of withdrawals for the particular course does not exceed two (2).
+A student may choose to withdraw from any course(s) in any given semester.
 Withdrawing from a course requires the recommendation of the student's academic advisor and the signature of the course instructor.
 When a student withdraws from a course the instructor records a grade of either WP (Withdrawing while Passing) for withdrawal while doing passing work or WF (Withdrawing while Failing) for withdrawal while doing failing work.
 All withdrawals must be done on or before the official withdrawal deadline as indicated in the Academic Calendar.